nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

      relay during negotiation.

-Each of these cases causes the originating node to send a relay cell towards the other side, indicating that shutown has occurred.
+Each of these cases causes the originating node to send a relay cell towards the other side, indicating that shutdown has occurred.
 The client side sends `RELAY_COMMAND_PADDING_NEGOTIATE`, and the relay side sends `RELAY_COMMAND_PADDING_NEGOTIATED`.